 Proper use only means the use as described above, adhering to the specifications on installation, operation and service.
 Any other use is contrary to specifications and may hamper the equipment’s performance.

-Cooking at 70° C or hotter for sufficient time kills most pathogenic bacteria, although some bacterial spores can survive high temperatures.
-Food must always be cooked thoroughly, right through to the centre of the thickest part.
+Cooking at 70° C or hotter for sufficient time kills most pathogenic bacteria.
+But some bacterial spores can survive high temperatures.
+You must always cook the food thoroughly, right through to the centre of the thickest part.